Exotic Cluster Structures on $SL_n$ with Belavin-Drinfeld Data of Minimal Size, I. The Structure: Introduction

 The Belavin--Drinfeld (BD) classification is based on pairs of isometric subsets of simple roots of the Lie algebra $\mathfrak{g}$ of $\mathcal{G}$.
 The trivial case when the subsets are empty corresponds to the standard Poisson bracket on $\mathcal{G}$ .
 It has been shown in \cite{gekhtman2012cluster} that extending the cluster structure introduced in \cite{BFZ} from the double Bruhat cell to the whole Lie group $V$ yields a cluster structure that is compatible with the standard Poisson bracket.
 This led to naming this cluster structure ``standard'', and trying to find other cluster structures, compatible with brackets associated with non trivial BD subsets.
 The term ``exotic'' was suggested for these non standard structures \cite{gekhtman2013arxiv}.

-Gekhtman, Shapiro and Vainshtein conjectured a bijection between BD classes and cluster structures on simple Lie groups \cite{gekhtman2012cluster,gekhtman2013exotic}.
+Gekhtman, Shapiro and Vainshtein conjectured the existence of a corresponding cluster structure for every BD class for a given simple Lie group \cite{gekhtman2012cluster,gekhtman2013exotic}.
 According to the conjecture, for a given BD class for $\mathcal{G}$, there exists a cluster structure on $\mathcal{G}$, with rank determined by the BD data.
 This cluster structure is compatible with the associated Poisson bracket.
 The conjecture also states that the structure is regular, and that the upper cluster algebra coincides with the ring of regular functions on $\mathcal{G}$.
 The conjecture was proved for the standard case and for $\mathcal{G}=SL_{n}$ with $n<5$ in \cite{gekhtman2012cluster}.
 The Cremmer -- Gervais case, which in some sense is the ``furthest'' from the standard one, was proved in \cite{gekhtman2013exotic}.
 It was also found to be true for all possible BD classes for $SL_{5}$ \cite{eisner2014SL5}.

 This paper proves parts of the conjecture for $SL_{n}$ when the BD data is of minimal size, i.e., the two subsets contain only one simple root.
 Starting with two such subsets $\left\{ \alpha\right\} $ and $\left\{ \beta\right\} $, Section \ref{sub:Constructing-a-log} describes an algorithm for construction of a set $\mathcal{B}_{\alpha\beta}$ of functions that will serve as the initial cluster.
 It is then proved that this set is \emph{log canonical }with respect to the associated Poisson bracket $\left\{ \cdot,\cdot\right\} _{\alpha\beta}$.
 Adding a quiver $Q_{\alpha\beta}$ (or an exchange matrix $\tilde{B}_{\alpha\beta}$) defines a cluster structure on $SL_{n}$.
 It is shown in Section \ref{sec:The-cluster-structure} that this structure is indeed compatible with the Poisson bracket.
-Then Section \ref{sec:Regularity} proves that this cluster structure is regular.
+Then Section \ref{sec:Regularity} proves that the initial seed is locally regular.

-This proves that for minimal size BD data for $SL_{n}$ there exists a regular cluster structure, which is compatible with the associated Poisson bracket.
+This proves that for minimal size BD data for $SL_{n}$ there exists a cluster structure which is compatible with the associated Poisson bracket.
 The companion paper \cite{eisner2014part2} will complete the proof of the conjecture: the bijection between cluster structures and BD classes of this type, the fact that the upper cluster algebra is naturally isomorphic to the ring of regular functions on $SL_{n}$, and the description of a global toric action.